MicrosoftDocs/appcenter-docs/docs/test-cloud/environment-variables.md

 ## Environment variables available in your tests

-For frameworks for which App Center Test supports environment variables within the tests, the following variables are provided:
+For supported frameworks, these environment variables are available within the tests:

 | Environment Variable | Description |
 | -------------------- | ----------- |